Harold Reid Reserve Foreshore Track in Middle Cove

 Crossing the Reserve

-From that junction, the path ascends to higher ground via multiple sets of stairs, away from the creek.
+From that junction, the path ascends to higher grounds via multiple sets of stairs, walking away from the creek.

 After approximately 10 minutes, the trail ends up on a small road, which is the one-way road that leads to the Harold Reid Reserve picnic area and lookout (more on that further below).